 Assisted dying law would be implemented in ‘safe and practicable’ way, says PM

-A committee of MPs has finished scrutinising the Bill, which will return to the Commons for a further debate and vote.
+A committee of MPs has finished scrutinising the Bill, which will return to the Commons next month.

 The assisted dying Bill would be implemented “in a way that is safe and practicable” if passed into law, Sir Keir Starmer said after the time frame allowed for it to fully come into force was doubled.